 Numerous young men flocked to London, Paris, Venice, Florence and Rome in the name of self-enlightenment.
 They were the early tourists, arriving to admire the local offerings and taking their experience back with them.
 Then the French Revolution came and put an end to the Grand Tour.

 Days of adventurers and explorers

 The 18th and 19th centuries marked a definite shift in the concept of travel.
-The Victorians saw themselves as civilized and full of thirst for knowledge.
+The Victorians saw themselves as civilized and full of a thirst for knowledge.
 This also meant they wanted to see the world.
 Travel in the past was not always about learning.
 For them, it was about conquering.

 Explorers travelled looking for treasure rather than discovering new lands.
 They amassed numerous objects from around the world for their private collections.

 If you’re enjoying this article, you might also like Why visit museums!